Khalidansari/Khalidansari.github.io/documentation/ai/python.md

 input = [a,b,c]
 output = [(0,a),(1,b),(2,c)]

+It can also be given a optional param called "start" to specifcy from where to start the index.

+enumerate(input, start = 1)

 17. eval() - anything as a string inside it is executed as a code.
 Awesome but dangerous.

 18. filter - takes two arguments - first is a function which returns boolean and the second one is a list.